mattherman/MbDotNet/docs/docs-v5.md

 Most predicates expect a set of request fields, like `HttpPredicateFields`, with specific values to match in some way.
 However, some predicates like `exists` expect boolean values for those request fields.
 In those cases you should use `HttpBooleanPredicateFields`.

+The `inject` predicate type can be used to inject a custom Javascript function that will determine whether or not to match a request.

 ### Multiple Predicates

 If a single stub contains multiple predicates, the request needs to match ALL predicates in order for the stub to be matched.